 If you are new to the process, it is highly recommended that you attend an information session.
 During an information session, details of the requirements to foster and adopt are discussed.
 Families also receive additional information on the foster care and adoption programs and the approval process.

-For more information, and to register for an Information Session, please call 877-210-KIDS (5437).
+For more information, and to register for an information session, please call 877-210-KIDS (5437) or go to their website.
 You will be contacted by your county Division of Family and Children’s Services agency within 10 days to schedule an orientation.

 Para información de contacto de agencias que podrán ayudarle en español, por favor contacte:

 The Georgia Center for Resources and Support serves foster and adoptive families.
 It was developed in 2001 to help families identify local resources and services.
 The center employs 12 regional resource advisors to assist families in their search for services to meet the needs of their child.
 In addition, the center has a lending library and a support line.
 For more information on these services, please contact the center at 866-A-PARENT (866-272-7368).

 Georgia had approximately 11,000 children in foster care last year; 2,370 of these children have a permanency goal of adoption.
 Out of those children, there are 250 children who are available for adoption and in need of loving, permanent homes.